StreamX Command Line Interface (CLI)

 • Jaeger - provides workflows monitoring and troubleshooting

-• Prometheus - collects and stores its metrics as time series data
+• Prometheus - collects and stores its metrics in the form of time series data

 • Otel-collector - receives, processes and exports telemetry data